SnehaYC/PracticePrograms-JAVA/Interview Question/README.md

    - 11. Network Based - Java contains all the libraries which are for network programming.

 2. What is mean by Platform Independent and Architecture neutral?

+   - Platform Independent - Java follows one programming strategy called as "Write ones and run anywhere"; it means .class file of a Java program gets exicuted on any operating system.
+   - Architechtural newtral - According to WORA strategy Java .class file gets exicuted on any microprocessor or in any other hardware component.

 3. Explain JVM architecture.
+   -
 4. Explain Toolchain of JAVA.
 5. What is mean by JDK , JRE and JVM ?
+   - JDK (Java Developement Kit)
+     - It is a software development kit to develope application in java.
+     - It is primarily used for code exicution and has prime functionality of development.
+     - JDK is platform dependent i.e. for different platform different JDK required.
+     - As JDK is responcible for prime development so it contains tools for devloping, debugging and monitoring java application.
+     - JDK = JRE + Development tool.
+   - JRE (Java Runtime Envirment)
+     - It is the implementaion of JVM and it defined as a software package that provides java class libraries along with JVM and other components to run application written in java programming.
+     - JRE is majorly responsible for creating enviornment for code execution.
+     - JRE is also platform independent.
+     - JRE does not contains tools such as compiler or debugger rather it contains class libraries and other supporting files that JVM requires to run the program.
+     - JRE = JVM + Libraries to run the application.
+   - JVM (Java Virtual Machine)
+     - A Java virtual machine (JVM) is a virtual machine that enables a computer to run Java programs as well as programs written in other languages that are also compiled to Java bytecode.
+The JVM is detailed by a specification that formally describes what is required in a JVM implementation.
+     - It is an abstract machine that is platform dependent and has therr notions as a specification a document that describes requirment of JVM implementaion, a computer program that meets JVM implementaion are responcible to provide a runtime environment for exicuting java byte code.
+     - All the implementaion are responsible to provide these implementaion to JRE.
+     - It is platform independent.
+     - Doesn't include software development tools.
+     - JVM = Only runtime enviornment for exicuting the java byte code.
 6. Why java is considered as Pure Object Oriented programming language?
 7. What is mean by “Write Once Run Anywhere” strategy of java?
 8. What is difference between compiler and interpreter?